-This is the perfect cheesecake with sour cream.
+This is a perfect cheesecake with sour cream.
 It's smooth and creamy, uses few ingredients, it's hard to mess up and is a crowd-pleasing dessert.
 It was my go-to recipe for years, and I can't believe I'm posting it almost a decade after starting this blog!
 It was worth the wait.

-What makes a sour cream cheesecake?
+Why call it a sour cream cheesecake?

 This recipe uses almost the same amount for both, making it a cheesecake recipe with sour cream, for sure.

-Sour cream in cheesecake
+Why use sour cream in a cheesecake

 Most old-fashioned recipes have a sour cream topping.
 A layer on top of the cheesecake was added during the last minutes of baking.